Local Insights February 18, 2026 • Joseph E. Haberl

 Navigating Financing and Ownership Considerations

-Financing a condo in Lavallette can differ slightly from purchasing a single-family home.
-Lenders often review the condo association’s financial health, insurance coverage, and reserve funds.
-Buyers should gather this information early in the process to avoid delays.
+Financing a condo in Lavallette can differ from purchasing a single-family home.
+Lenders often review the condo association's financial health, insurance coverage, and reserve funds.
+Buyers should gather this information early to avoid delays at closing.

-In my experience, local lenders familiar with Shore properties can be invaluable, as they understand common issues like flood zones, elevation certificates, and insurance requirements.
+Local lenders familiar with Shore properties can be invaluable—they understand common issues like flood zones, elevation certificates, and insurance requirements specific to Ocean County barrier island communities.

 Final Thoughts

-The Lavallette condo market heading into 2026 offers a blend of opportunity, stability, and lifestyle appeal.
-Whether you’re downsizing, investing in a second home, or selling a long-held property, understanding local market dynamics is key to achieving your real estate goals.
+The Lavallette condo market in 2026 offers a blend of opportunity, stability, and lifestyle appeal.
+Whether you're downsizing, investing in a second home, or selling a long-held property, understanding local market dynamics is key to achieving your real estate goals.

 About the Author